Professor Scott Althaus

 Articles

 Chung-hong Chan, Hartmut Wessler, Marc Jungblut, Kasper Welbers, Scott Althaus, Joseph Bajjalieh, Wouter van Atteveldt.
-Forthcoming.
+Online first.
 “Challenging the global cultural conflict narrative: An automated content analysis on how perpetrator identity shapes worldwide news coverage of Islamist and right-wing terror attacks.”
 International Journal of Press/Politics.

 Kasper Welbers, Wouter van Atteveldt, Joseph Bajjalieh, Dan Shalmon, Pradnyesh Vineet Joshi, Scott Althaus, Chung-hong Chan, Hartmut Wessler, and Marc Jungblut.
 2022.
 “Linking Event Archives to News: A Computational Method for Analyzing the Gatekeeping Process.”
 Communication Methods and Measures.
 16(1): 59-78.